History Personnel

 Biography

 Cody Groat is an Assistant Professor in the Department of History and the Indigenous Studies Program.
 He is Kanyen'kehaka (Mohawk) and a band member of Six Nations of the Grand River.
-His father, William, is a survivor of the Sixties Scoop, and his grandparents, Stanley and Sarah, were survivors of the Mohawk Institute Residential School.
-He completed a BA in Youth & Children's Studies and History at Wilfrid Laurier University (Brantford campus) in 2016 and an MA in World Heritage Studies from the University of Birmingham (UK) in 2017 through the Ironbridge International Institute for Cultural Heritage.
+His father, William, was a survivor of the Sixties Scoop, and his grandparents, Stanley and Sarah, were survivors of the Indian Residential School System, including the Mohawk Institute.
+He completed an MA in World Heritage Studies from the University of Birmingham (UK) in 2017 through the International Centre for Heritage and a PhD in History from Wilfrid Laurier University in 2023.
 His research is focused on Indigenous cultural heritage including the commemoration of Indigenous peoples through municipal, provincial, federal, and international designations.
 His research is also concerned with access to information and how these policies relate to the lived experiences of Indigenous peoples, touching on records that are held by the federal government, children's aid societies, and local police departments.
-Outside of Western, Cody serves as the Chair of the Canadian Commission for UNESCO Advisory Committee for the Memory of the World Program, responsible for recognizing Canda's most significant collections of documentary heritage collections.
+Outside of Western, Cody serves as the Chair of the Canadian Commission for UNESCO Memory of the World Advisory Committee, responsible for recognizing Canda's most significant collections of documentary heritage.

 Research Interests